 The success of APPP depends not only on the commitment of the funded agency, but also on the support of the community and the cooperation of other agencies such as local health departments, social services agencies, and public schools.

-To find out if there is an APPP in your community, please check the list of currently funded programs (PDF, 214 KB).
+To find out if there is an APPP in your community, please check the list of currently funded programs (PDF, 86 KB).
 If not, please contact your local health department about teen pregnancy prevention programs that they may provide.
+For additional information about the Adolescent Pregnancy Prevention Program, please contact us.